Some MORE Great Books to

 |

-along.
-They loved to tattle and make fun of
+to tattle and make fun of others when the

-When I did group work I had a couple of students
+group work I had a couple of students that

-that couldn't get along with others no matter how
+couldn't get along with others no matter how I

 I got tired of all the